-White House Rejects California Request For Nearly $350 Million In Wildfire Aid
+White House Reverses Decision And OKs Wildfire Aid For California

 The Creek Fire alone – the state's largest-ever single fire, not counting fire complexes — damaged more than 550 structures and forced nearly 25,000 people to evacuate, according to Gov. Gavin Newsom.

-The rejection, which comes after FEMA granted other fire-related relief to California in August, raises questions about the administration's motive, given President Trump's frequent public sparring with California officials over the wildfires.
+The initial rejection, which comes after FEMA granted other fire-related relief to California in August, had raised questions about the administration's motive, given President Trump's frequent public sparring with California officials over the wildfires.

 At an August rally in Pennsylvania, for instance, Trump seemed to telegraph that he might reject California's requests for wildfire aid: "Maybe we're just going to have to make them pay for it because they don't listen to us."